MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings.md

 * Use your app that supports configurable tabs in the groupchat scope.
 For more information, see [group chat scope](../resources/schema/manifest-schema.md#configurabletabs) and [build a group tab](../build-your-first-app/build-channel-tab.md).

-* Adhere to general Teams tab design guidelines for pre- and post-meeting scenarios.
-For experiences during meetings, refer to the in-meeting tab and in-meeting dialog design guidelines.
-For more information, see [Teams tab design guidelines](../tabs/design/tabs.md), [in-meeting tab design guidelines](../apps-in-teams-meetings/design/designing-apps-in-meetings.md#use-an-in-meeting-tab), and [in-meeting dialog design guidelines](../apps-in-teams-meetings/design/designing-apps-in-meetings.md#use-an-in-meeting-dialog).
+* Adhere to general [Teams tab design guidelines](../tabs/design/tabs.md) for pre- and post-meeting scenarios.
+For experiences during meetings, refer to the [in-meeting tab design guidelines](../apps-in-teams-meetings/design/designing-apps-in-meetings.md#use-an-in-meeting-tab) and [in-meeting dialog design guidelines](../apps-in-teams-meetings/design/designing-apps-in-meetings.md#use-an-in-meeting-dialog).

 * For your app to update in real time, it must be up-to-date based on event activities in the meeting.
 These events can be within the in-meeting dialog box and other stages across the meeting lifecycle.
-For the in-meeting dialog box, see completion `bot Id` parameter in [in-meeting notification payload](API-references.md#send-an-in-meeting-notification).
+For the in-meeting dialog box, see `completionBotId` parameter in [in-meeting notification payload](API-references.md#send-an-in-meeting-notification).

 ## Enable your app for Teams meetings